Share: previous article with examples from around the world.

 In Western Australia, the police have tested a smart police car which scans all vehicles around it, reporting suspicious activities and wanted license plates straight to the main control center without any human intervention.

 In Hong Kong, computer systems are making decisions that used to be made by public service managers.
 Hong Kong's mass transit railway has its maintenance schedule run by an AI system that oversees 10,000 staff, working on 2,600 repairs every week.
 Previously, in-house meetings with department heads used to chart-out the schedule for the weekly plan, but now the schedule is generated automatically via AI.

 Future Plans for AI

-- The city of Columbus, Ohio, just won the US Department of Transportation $50 million smart city challenge.
+The city of Columbus, Ohio, just won the United States Department of Transportation $50 million smart city challenge.
 It will use self-driving vehicles to offer transport between neighborhoods where unemployment is three times higher than the national average, and the nearest job center.

-- China's National Development and Reform Commission, a government organization tasked with the growth and restructure of the country's economy, is putting capital into a deep learning lab that will be lead by Baidu (China's leading search engine company).
+China's National Development and Reform Commission, a government organization tasked with the growth and the restructuring of the country's economy, is putting capital into a deep learning lab that will be lead by Baidu (China's leading search engine company).
 The lab would not have any physical presence, but instead will be a "digital network of researchers" working on problems in their respective fields.

-Of course, there is a long way to go before AI becomes a common place in the government.
-Fiscal constraints, lack of skilled talent, and the fear that artificial intelligence will strip away the jobs, will slow adoption.
+Of course, there is a long way to go before AI becomes commonplace in the government.
+Fiscal constraints, lack of skilled talent, and the fear that artificial intelligence will strip away the jobs will slow adoption.
 But adoption will happen.
 The benefits are too great.